-If you're one to indulge in a spot of credit card abuse from time to time, debit cards are a great alternative, allowing you to spend only the cash you have with the convenience of a Visa or Mastercard.
-It's a simple way for students to monitor their spending habits and never slip out of credit control.
+If you're one to indulge in a spot of credit card over-spending from time to time, debit cards are a great alternative.
+They only let you spend the cash you have so you never slip out of credit control.

 Debit card features

-Many debit cards function in more or less the same way - but that doesn’t mean they’re all created equal, and the main difference often comes down to which features your bank decides to include.
+Many debit cards function in more or less the same way - but that doesn’t mean they’re all created equal.
+The main difference often comes down to which features your bank decides to include.

 Visa or MasterCard

 One of the first things you’ll notice about your debit card is whether it’s Visa or MasterCard.
 But here’s the thing: it doesn’t really matter that much, as both are accepted globally and come with handy features like ‘tap and go’ for purchases under $100 (more on this below).

 There’s not much of a difference between the two, and which one you use will often come down to either personal preference, or which one your bank has a contract with.

 Linked bank account

 Since a debit card is essentially a tool for spending your own money, it will need to be linked to a transaction account.
 The money in this account is the money you have available to spend.

 Often, you’ll open the bank account first and then get the debit card later - so choosing a great bank account will likely be your first priority.
 The key here is to look for an account with no monthly service fees.